docker-rpm-builder/docker-rpm-builder/README.md

 <pre>
 docker-build-binary-rpm-from-dir.sh alanfranz/drb-epel-6-x86-64:latest FULL_PATH_TO_SRC_DIR --dns=192.168.1.1
 </pre>

+## Using your own image

+You can use whatever base image you like with docker-rpm-builder, as long as it withstands some prerequisites:

+- rpmbuild must exist in path
+- /docker-rpm-build-root dir must exist in the base image, and hold the traditional *SOURCES,RPMS,SRPMS,SPECS,BUILD* directories.
+- yum-builddep must exist in path and accept a .spec file as input
+- commands must be able to complete without interaction - consider using a custom yum.conf with *main->assumeyes=1* and be sure all public keys for packages are installed.

+Take a look at https://github.com/alanfranz/docker-rpm-builder in order to understand what I mean.

+Some of those are subject to change, I'm still thinking about what should I need from my base images.

 ## Gotchas and TODOS
 * if you're used to mock, the build system is a bit different, mocks seems to employ different defaults and has different macros, sometimes a build working with mock may file with docker-rpm-builder.
 I'm investigating the issue.
 It's quite uncommon BTW.